Calculate the volumes and masses of soil, and chemicals in soils and ground water.

 |---|---|---|

-| Soil Density | Double | The Soil Density value allows the user to input the properties of the soil matrix in which the chemicals reside. |
+| Soil Density | Double | The Soil Density value allows the user to input the properties of the soil matrix in which the chemicals reside.
+If a combined soil and ground water plume is being estimated, set up a geologic boundary at the water table position so the soil and groundwater domains can be calculated separately. |

 | Chemical Density | Double | The Chemical Density value allows the user to input the density of the chemical constituent for which mass estimates are being completed.
 This value is used to calculate the volume of chemical in the specified isosurface, as the mass units are calculated directly from the nodal data. |

 | Water Density | Double | The Water Density value allows the user to specify the density of water.
-The default of 0.9999720 g/mL is the Density of Water at 4.5 degrees Celsius. |
+The default of 0.9999720 g/mL is the density of water at 4.5 degrees Celsius. |

 | Volume Dollars | Double | The Volume Dollars value is used along with the total volume of the chemical to indicate the cost of the removal of the chemical. |